By Public Affairs Office 05 November 2020

 o Auto Shop is open by appointment, no Saturdays: 717.245.3156.

-Commissary – Closes daily for cleaning 1-2 pm.
-Open Tues – Sat: 9 am - 1 pm and 2 – 4 pm.
+Commissary – Open Tues – Sat: 9 am - 1 pm and 2 – 4 pm.
 Open Sunday 11 am – 1 pm and 2-4 pm.
 ID card holders only.
 Masks required at all times.
 Recommend use of credit, debit or gift cards instead of cash.
 Note: Defense Commissary Agency has instituted a nationwide policy against bringing in personal shopping bags.
-To serve customers safely, Commissary is cleaning throughout each day with disinfection twice daily (during the 1-2 pm closure and after hours).
-Additionally, the commissary is taking employee temperatures with health-screening questions daily.
+To serve customers safely, Commissary is cleaning throughout each day and monitoring employees.

-Exchange: Open.
-Root Hall barber is open June 8-11, from 9 a.m. to 1 p.m. by appointment only (sign-up on door).
+Exchange: Open by appointment only (sign-up on door).
 The Exchange Barber Shop is open for appointments (sign up at the shop) Monday - Saturday, 9 am to 3 pm.
 Both locations -- masks required; payment by credit or debit or gift card only.
 The Exchange Movie Theater is not currently showing movies.

 Personal support services --